- Top 5 Pillows For Neck Pain Compared

 |5||Sleep Innovations Cool||Contour||Gel Memory Foam||Back / Side|

 Common Neck Pain Causes

-Two of the most common contributing factors of disturbed sleep is back and neck pain.
-Recent studies show that unfortunately up to 1 in 4 people will suffer from some kind of neck problems at least once in their life, and more to the point up to 50% of people have complained of waking up with some kind of pain in the neck at least once in the past 12 months.
+Two of the most common contributing factors to disturbed sleep is back and neck pain.
+Recent studies show that unfortunately up to 1 in 4 people will suffer from some neck problems at least once in their life, and more to the point up to 50% of people have complained of waking up with some kind of pain in the neck at least once in the past 12 months.

 According to healthline.com there are at least 25 different causes of neck pain ranging from whiplash to arthritis.
 However aside from the medical causes, the most simple ones which we often ignore and have more control over are listed below:

 Old pillows are the single most common suspect and contributor to a painful neck.
 An old and saggy pillow is one which may have lost its durability in terms of providing support.
-It’s likely to be far too soft, especially in the center, and will bow in the middle with the center being indented and probably failing to cradle the head like it used to when new.
+It’s likely to be far too soft, especially in the center, and will bow in the middle with the center being indented and probably failing to cradle the head as it used to when new.
 They are also very floppy and have dead spots which have little or no loft at all.
-Replacement should be paramount if any of the above sound like what you’re using right now, because once you get rid of the old and bring in the new, you’re bound to feel improvements instantly.
+Replacement should be paramount if any of the above sound like what you’re using right now because once you get rid of the old and bring in the new, you’re bound to feel improvements instantly.

 Like the old pillow, a sagging mattress can also be the cause of neck muscle pain.
 Once the mattress loses the ability to provide support to the back and shoulders, the spine will bend abnormally thus creating increased pressure on the muscles which eventually leads to strain.
 Therefore perfect spinal alignment by way of pillow and mattress combined is necessary to avoid neck and shoulder problems.
-If your mattress is more than 8 years old, or is sagging in the middle it may be time to consider buying a new mattress.
+If your mattress is more than 8 years old or is sagging in the middle, it may be time to consider buying a new mattress.